 This section provides an overview of the chapter.
-It lists the types of potential constraints that are reviewed and analyzed in the chapter, including, 1) potential governmental constraints, consisting of: land use and zoning regulations, design review requirements, building code standards, permit processing procedures, development fees, and exactions; 2) environmental and infrastructural constraints; and 3) nongovernmental constraints, such as physical geography, land availability, land cost, construction costs, and market prices, which may also impact the availability and price of housing.
+It lists the types of potential constraints that are reviewed and analyzed in the chapter, including, 1) potential governmental constraints, consisting of: land use and zoning regulations, design review requirements, building code standards, permit processing procedures, development fees, and exactions: 2) environmental and constraints: infrastructural and 3) nongovernmental constraints, such as physical geography, land availability, land cost, construction costs, and market prices, which may also impact the availability and price of housing.

-1.3.2 Section 4.2 Potential Governmental Constraints
+1.3.2 SECTION 4.2 POTENTIAL GOVERNMENTAL CONSTRAINTS

-This section analyzes land use regulations, which are the policies, standards, requirements, and actions imposed by various levels of government upon land and housing ownership and development, including the general plan, area plans, the municipal code, and zoning districts that accommodate housing; residential development standards and parking requirements; State Density Bonus for Affordable Housing provisions; permits and processing procedures that can add time constraints and contribute to barriers to developing affordable housing; fees and exactions that can add cost constraints that contribute to barriers to developing affordable housing; site improvement requirements; and local ordinances.
+This section analyzes land use regulations, which are the policies, standards, requirements, and actions imposed by various levels of government upon land and housing ownership and development, including the general plan, area plans, the municipal code, and zoning districts housing; accommodate residential development standards and parking requirements; State Density Bonus for Affordable Housing provisions; permits and processing procedures that can add time constraints and contribute to barriers to developing affordable housing; fees and exactions that can add cost constraints that contribute to barriers to affordable housing; developing site improvement requirements; local ordinances.